ayswarya-nachinarkinian/Real-Time-Automotive-Event-Recorder/README.md

 For a **crash**, sudden abnormal acceleration and impact sensor activation are analyzed to identify a collision.

 For a **rollover**, IMU acceleration and gyroscope measurements are analyzed to identify abnormal rotational movement and vehicle orientation.

+For a **airbag**, we used switches for now to indicate the crash condition.

 For a **fire event**, the fire sensor is continuously monitored and an event is generated when the sensor indicates a fire condition.